DataverseLabs/pyinterpolate/paper/paper.md

 | **Area-to-Area Poisson Kriging** | Polygons with rates, points within areas with rates denominator counts and deconvoluted semivariogram model | *[predicted value for area, error of variance, given mean, weights array]* | read areal data and point data - perform semivariogram deconvolution - interpolate areal rates | Filtering and smoothing choropleth maps |
 | **Area-to-Point Poisson Kriging** | Polygons with rates, points within areas with rates denominator counts and deconvoluted semivariogram model | *[predicted value for point within area, error of variance, given mean, weights array, point coordinates]* | read areal data and point data - perform semivariogram deconvolution - interpolate point within area rates | Change of spatial support of analyzed areal rates |

-Typical pipeline is the same for each type of interpolation.
 Users start with semivariogram exploration and modeling.
 Next researcher or algorithm chooses the theoretical model which best fits the semivariogram.
 This model is used to predict values at unknown locations.
-Areal data interpolation, especially transformation from areal aggregates into point support maps, requires deconvolution of areal semivariogram (\autoref{fig7} shows outputs of this process).
+Areal data interpolation, especially transformation from areal aggregates into point support maps, requires deconvolution of areal semivariogram (\autoref{fig5} shows outputs of this process).
 This is an automatic process which can be performed without prior knowledge of kriging and spatial statistics.
 The last step is Kriging itself.
 Poisson Kriging is especially useful for counts over areas.
 On the other spectrum is Ordinary Kriging which is an universal technique which works well with multiple point data sources.
 Predicted data is stored as a DataFrame known from the *Pandas* and *GeoPandas* Python packages.
 Pyinterpolate allows users to transform given point data into a regular numpy array grid for visualization purposes and to perform large-scale comparison of different kriging techniques prediction output.

-\autoref{fig6} and \autoref{fig7} show one realization of a choropleth map for epidemiological study before the semivariogram regularization and after change of point support with Area-to-Point Poisson Kriging.
+\autoref{fig7} is a comparison of a choropleth map before the semivariogram regularization and point support map after transformation with Area-to-Point Poisson Kriging.

 ## Modules